Diversity and The Warren Alpert Medical School

 Class Excuse for Religious Observance

 Medical students are to be excused from class exercises when they conflict with religious holidays.
 To the extent feasible, the medical school will try to avoid scheduling classes in a way that they consistently fall on holidays of any religious group.
 However, such avoidance is not always possible or practical.
 The medical school will in those cases make reasonable accommodation for students.
 Students should contact their professors well in advance of their anticipated absence to make alternative arrangements.
-This applies to classroom exercises, laboratory assignments, and hospital clinical assignments.
+This applies to classroom exercises, laboratory assignments, and clinical assignments.

 Honoring Free Speech and Setting Standard